Expert Witnesses and Scientific Evidence in Court-Martials

 UNITED STATES V. CACY, 43 M.J.
 214 (1995): ACCUSED CHARGED WITH SODOMY AND INDECENT LIBERTIES ON SIX-YEAR-OLD DAUGHTER.
 EXPERT TESTIMONY THAT CHILD’S BEHAVIOR IS CONSISTENT WITH BEHAVIOR PATTERNS OF A TYPICAL SEXUAL ABUSE VICTIM AND THAT VICTIM DID NOT APPEAR REHEARSED ADMISSIBLE.
 HOWEVER, TESTIMONY THAT EXPERT EXPLAINED TO CHILD IMPORTANCE OF BEING TRUTHFUL AND, BASED ON CHILD’S RESPONSES, RECOMMENDED FURTHER TREATMENT, WAS AN AFFIRMATION THAT EXPERT BELIEVED THE VICTIM, WHICH IMPROPERLY USURPED THE RESPONSIBILITY OF THE FACT-FINDER

 UNITED STATES V. RAYA, 45 M.J.
 251 (1996).
-SOCIAL WORKER’S TESTIMONY THAT RAPE VICTIM WAS NOT VINDICTIVE AND WANTED TO STAY AWAY FROM THE ACCUSED WAS NOT IMPROPER COMMENT ON CREDIBILITY.
+THE SOCIAL WORKER’S TESTIMONY THAT THE RAPE VICTIM WAS NOT VINDICTIVE AND WANTED TO STAY AWAY FROM THE ACCUSED WAS NOT AN IMPROPER COMMENT ON CREDIBILITY.

 BUT SEE UNITED STATES V. SCHLAMER, 52 M.J.
 80 (1999).
 ON REDIRECT EXAMINATION TC ASKED ONE OF THE ACCUSED’S INTERROGATORS IF HE BELIEVED THE ACCUSED WAS MAKING THE CONFESSION UP.
 THE COURT SAID THE QUESTION WAS PERMISSIBLE BECAUSE; INVESTIGATOR WAS AN EYE-WITNESS TO THE CONFESSION, THE WITNESS GAVE A CONCLUSORY ANSWER THAT ADDED NOTHING, AND THE ACCUSED HAD TWO DOCTORS TESTIFY THAT THE CONFESSION WAS UNRELIABLE, SO THE GOVERNMENT SHOULD HAVE THE CHANCE TO REBUT WITH AN EYE WITNESS.
 AND, IF THIS WAS ERROR, IT WAS HARMLESS.